apache/drill/_docs/odbc-jdbc-interfaces/configuring-odbc/025-configuring-odbc-on-mac-os-x.md

 ## Step 2: Set Environment Variables

-Create or modify the `/etc/launchd.conf` file to set environment variables.
-Set the MAPRDRILLINI variable to point to the `.mapr.drillodbc.ini` file.
+The driver installer installs the `.mapr.drillodbc.ini` file to your home directory and adds an entry to the `$HOME/.odbc.ini` file.

 If you installed the iODBC driver manager using the DMG, the dynamic linker (DYLD) libraries are installed in `/usr/local/iODBC/lib`.
-The launchd.conf file should look something like this:
+The `launchd.conf` file contains contents such as the following:

     setenv MAPRDRILLINI /Users/joeuser/.mapr.drillodbc.ini
     setenv ODBCINI /Users/joeuser/.odbc.ini